5 Wine Recommendations for Après-Ski

 The family-run Domain de la Touraize has been producing Jura wines for 8 generations.
 The wines are natural and biodynamic, with all vineyard work being carried out manually, including the harvest.
 The vinification process is natural as well, allowing for spontaneous and indigenous yeasts and limiting any additional sulphur to an amount that can still be considered natural.
 As is the case with all Vin Jaunes, there is a long aging process in oak barrels where the wine is protected from over-oxidization by the voile.
 The winemaking practices of Domain de la Touraize result in a truly unique product, surly worth adding to the packing list for your upcoming ski trip.

-IGP Vins des Allobroges-Cevins Schiste, Domaine des Ardoisières, Savoy 2021
+IGP Vins des Allobroges Argile Blanc, Domaine des Ardoisières, Savoy

-The Schiste cuvée from Domaine des Ardoisières takes full advantage of the unique grapes found in Savoy, choosing to include four different varietals in the blend (jacquère, malvoisie, roussane, mondeuse blanche).
-Featuring low yields from fully south-facing slopes, the grapes that go on to be bottled as Schiste are barrel fermented with indigenous yeasts.
-Only 7,000 bottles of this iDealwine favourite are produced each year, making the wine that much more special.
-Wine lovers can expect delicate fruity and floral notes with a noticeably pleasant minerality underneath – A brilliant example of what we look for in an exciting alpine wine.
+The Argile Blanc cuvée from Domaine des Ardoisières takes full advantage of the unique grapes found in Savoy, choosing to include three different varieties in the blend (Jacquère, Mondeuse Blanche and Chardonnay).
+From west-facing slopes, the grapes that go into this cuvée are fermented by indigenous yeasts only.
+Wine lovers can expect pure and chiselled wine with notes of citrus fruits and pine – a brilliant example of an exciting alpine wine.

 Could there be a better way to cap off a worthwhile trip to the mountains than popping open some sparkling wine?
 We think not – and that’s why we’re heading back to Jura where the majority of sparkling wine is based on Chardonnay and produced using the traditional method (second fermentation in the bottle).
-Domaine des Marnes Blanches began in 2006 when two recently graduated oenology students from Jura decided to join forces and take over the estate.
+If you’re thinking that the name Overnoy sounds familiar, you’re not wrong as Pierre Overnoy, a legendary Jura winemaker, is Guillaume Overnoy’s great uncle.
 The domaine is certified organic and uses as little intervention as possible.
-Their chardonnay based Crémant du Jura Réserve is full bodied, flavourful, and creamy, yet it never feels too heavy.
-It is an exceptional example of Crémant, produced by one of the region’s rising stars.
+His 100% Chardonnay Crémant du Jura does not have a dosage added it it, leaving the qualities of the vintage to shine.
+Fine bubbles pop on the palate to reveal the flavours of the region.
+It is an exquisite example of Crémant, produced by one of the region’s rising stars.

-If this article has you more interested in wines from Jura and Savoy, we highly suggest you check out our current selection at iDealwine through this link!
+If this article has you more interested in wines from Jura and Savoy, we highly suggest you check out our selection at iDealwine!

 Paul Goulet